luapower/oo/oo.md

 (class fields) go through a slower dynamic dispatch function (it's the price you pay for virtual properties).
 Copying class fields to the instance by calling `self:inherit()` will short-circuit this lookup at the expense of more memory consumption.
-Missing fields go through the same function too so initializing fields that don't have a default value to `false` will also speed up their lookup.
+Fields with a `nil` value go through the same function too so providing a `false` default value to those fields will also speed up their lookup.